 Timothy Gaillard, MHA, FACHE

-Timothy M. Gaillard was named Senior Vice President and Chief Operating Officer for University of Wisconsin Hospitals and Clinics in October 2014.
+Timothy M. Gaillard was named Senior Vice President, Chief Operating Officer, University Hospital in October 2014.

 Tim began his career in hotel management, then served in the U.S. Army Health Services Command and Army Reserves for eight years.
 He then worked as a hospital director at Palmetto Health in Columbia, S.C.

 Tim received his Bachelor of Science degree in Hotel, Restaurant and Tourism from the University of South Carolina, Columbia; his Masters of Science in Business Administration from Boston University, Heidelberg, Germany; and his Masters of Health Administration from the University of South Carolina.
 He is also a Fellow in the American College of Health Care Executives.